 The flour you buy at the store these days is generally pre-sifted.
 There is no need to sift your flour.
 We prefer the scoop and sweep method as it is ultra-convenient.
 Simply use your measuring cup to scoop out the flour and level off the top.
 Weighing your flour using a kitchen scale is the only way to ensure complete accuracy.
 Even then, bread making is both fickle and forgiving, and the actual amount of flour you add can change just due to the humidity in the air.
 When making this roll recipe, it is best to go by the touch and feel of the dough.
 1 cup of flour is approximately 125 grams.

-How soft should my butter be?
+How soft should the butter be?
+Can I use unsalted butteer?

 The butter should be at room temperature and smoosh easily to the touch.
 If you soften the butter in a microwave, be sure to work in small time increments so you don’t get any melted pools of butter.